intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

     ```
     Now, you should have bound the service account and user by injecting the token of service account into the user.

     However, in some latest versions of k8s, the token would not be generated automatically after creating the service account, and you will find no secret when running `kubectl get secret|grep service-account-token` above.
-In such a case, you could manually create a secret annoted with spark service account by refering to case 1 in [Troubleshooting](#troubleshooting), and this operation will inject the service account's token into the secret.
+In such a case, you could manually create a secret annoted with spark service account by refering to case 1 in [Troubleshooting](#troubleshooting).

     Then, continue to bind the spark user with k8s cluster: